GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

   $[0, 1]$,
   $RR$,
   cost-t,
-  f-reward-exp,
+  f-reward-exp + ".",
 )

-@fig:rl:results:reward plots the value of $#reward-exp-alpha exp[-#reward-exp-beta #cost-t]$ in function of the cost value #cost-t.
+@fig:rl:results:reward plots the value of $#f-reward (#cost-t)$ in function of the cost value #cost-t.

-#include "figures/reward_function.typ"

 //$
 //  r_t = & #reward-exp-alpha e^(-#reward-exp-beta C_t) \
 //        & quad - #reward-forward-penalty bb(1) (a_t = #a-forward) \
 //        & quad - #reward-wall-penalty bb(1) (a_t "invalid"),
 //$
-The final reward expression is expressed as:
+The final reward, introduced in as @eq:rl:problem:reward  expression, becomes:
 $
   r_t = cases(
     #reward-wall-penalty &quad "if the agent tries to hit a wall",
     #f-reward-exp
-      - #reward-forward-penalty bb(1) (a_t = #a-forward) &quad "otherwise,"
+      - #reward-movement-penalty bb(1) (a_t = #a-forward) &quad "otherwise,"
   )
 $
 <eq:rl:results:reward>
 where
-- #reward-exp-alpha and #reward-exp-beta are scaling factors for the exponential cost term;
+- #reward-exp-alpha and #reward-exp-beta are the scaling factors for the exponential cost term;
-- #reward-forward-penalty is the penalty for moving forward;
+- #reward-movement-penalty is the movement penalty;
 - #reward-wall-penalty is the penalty for invalid movements.
   It corresponds to when the agent would hit a wall.
+The values of these parameters were set after an empirical study of their impact.
+The following paragraphs detail these investigations.

 *Policy collapsing.*
 Training a #acr("DRL") agent is significantly more intricate than classically supervised neural networks.